bbbbart/Lid-Driven-Cavity/README.md

 # Lid Driven Cavity

-This project uses MatplotLib to visualize a finite difference implementation of a lid cavity using the Navier Stokes equations and the projection method.
+This project uses Matplotlib to visualize a finite difference implementation of a lid cavity using the Navier Stokes equations and the projection method.

 ## Features